 Brooklyn-born and raised, Junie recently returned to the great borough after attending the University of Maryland, College Park and residing for many years in Maryland and Washington, DC.
-She brings ten years of experience from the private sector and non-profits, including employers as diverse as Language etc, The Africa Society, and a renowned polling firm in Washington, DC.
+She brings ten years of experience from the private and nonprofit sectors, including employers as diverse as Language etc, The Africa Society, and a renowned polling firm in Washington, DC.
 Her most recent endeavors before joining Democracy Works have been centered on devising marketing strategies, client cultivation, and implementing an accounting online system for a startup and consulting with a New York based interior design firm.
 Outside of work, you can find her trying something new with her husband, watching a scary movie, and encouraging voter participation, canvassing, and volunteering in her community.

-Maria Bianchi, Project Manager, Voting Information Project
+Maria Bianchi, Director, Voting Information Project

 A graduate of Michigan State University, Maria's love of the political process has led her from DC, where she won the inaugural Washington Media Scholars Case Competition, to registering voters with the Oregon Bus Project, and to South Dakota as a campaign organizer.
-A Buffalo, NY native, Maria is excited to be back in the Empire State after spending two years teaching in rural Arkansas as a Teach for America Corps Member.
+A Buffalo, New York native, Maria is excited to be back in the Empire State after spending two years teaching in rural Arkansas as a Teach for America Corps Member.

 Monica Crane Childers, Director of Government Services

-Mike Ward, TurboVote Program Director
+Mike Ward, Program Director, TurboVote

 Brandon Naylor, Director of Communications

-As the Director of Communications for Democracy Works, Brandon serves as the organizational spokesperson, manages strategic communications, and oversees media relations for the organization.
+As the director of communications for Democracy Works, Brandon serves as the organizational spokesperson, manages strategic communications, and oversees media relations for the organization.
 Originally from Topeka, he graduated from the University of Kansas (Go Jayhawks!), where he was an intern at the Dole Institute of Politics.
-He then spent six years working for members of congress in Washington, D.C., followed by a stint in the nonprofit advocacy sector.
-Most recently, Brandon spent time in the academic world as the Operations and Communications Coordinator for Washburn University.
-Having returned home, he now represents half of the "Kansas satellite office.”
-He spends his time enjoying all four seasons, following Kansas sports teams, and maintaining a passionate love affair with noodles of all kinds.
+He then spent six years working for members of congress in Washington, DC, followed by a stint in the nonprofit advocacy sector.
+Brandon spent time in the academic world as the Operations and Communications Coordinator for Washburn University and, most recently, managed a statewide political campaign.
+Having returned home, he now represents half of the 'Kansas satellite office.'
+He is a member of the International Association of Business Communicators and spends his time enjoying all four seasons, following Royals baseball, and maintaining a passionate love affair with noodles of all kinds.

-Jill Brownfield, TurboVote Partner Support Lead
+Jill Brownfield, Partner Support Lead, TurboVote

 Jill works with TurboVote’s partners to maximize their voter registration and engagement efforts, finding ways to more fully engage in the voting process.
 As a member of the implementations team, it’s her job to help partners design and execute sustainable voter initiatives that have a huge impact!
 Jill is a graduate of Stetson University with a BA in political science and she works remotely from California, though she’s a native Floridian.
 She’s a rugby player and an avid Cubs fan.

-Emily Giffin, TurboVote Partner Support Lead
+Emily Giffin, Partner Support Lead, TurboVote

 Sean Duckett, Software Developer